abhyaasa/app/dev-notes.md

 Install [Chrome Canary](https://www.google.com/chrome/browser/canary.html) for server app testing in the preferred development browser.
 Try it out with the shortcut `$ g si`.

-Test the app in the iOS emulator with `$ g ei`.
-An Apple developer membership is required for testing on a usb-connected device, as with `$ g ri`.
+Test the app in the iOS emulator with `g ei`.
+An Apple developer membership is required for testing on a usb-connected device, as with `g ri`.

 You now have exercised a minimal development setup.